camwestwood/xapi/common_structures.md

 <tr>
 	<tr>
 		<td>verb.id [1]</td>
 		<td>An IRI that identifies the Verb.
-Valid IRIs depend on the recipe and are given on the relevant recipe page.</td>
+Valid IRIs depend on the statement and are given on the relevant statement page.</td>
 		<td>IRI</td>
 	</tr>
 	<tr>